Yunhan-Zheng/codingBlog/_posts/2017-04-22-lowlevel-bitHacks.md

       n-th bit is not set
     }

 Based on the first bit hack, we know whether the smallest bit is set or not.
-Following the same logic, by left shifting 1 to the n-th bit and AND-ing with X will check the n-th(0-based) bit.
+Following the same logic, by left shifting 1 to the n<sub>th</sub> bit and AND-ing with X will check the n<sub>th</sub>(0-based) bit.

 Example: